patricksavalle/rest-api-cheatsheet/README.md

     * Leave caching to the clients or APIM or reverse proxy (e.g. NGINX) based on the response-headers, don't build this into the REST-server itself.

+- No privacy or security compromising data in URL's or responses